Open-Telecoms-Data/open-fibre-data-standard/docs/reference/schema.md

 ![The OFDS data model](../_static/data_model.png)

 As described in the [scope and key concepts primer](../primer/scopeandkeyconcepts.md), OFDS's primary focus is to describe transmission media (e.g. fibre cables).
 As such, the `Node` and `Span` entities represent the transmission media, but include attributes relating to the supporting infrastructure for the transmission media (e.g. ducts) and the active infrastructure operating over the transmission media (e.g. lit fibre).

+Notably, there are separate attributes for:

+* The owner of the transmission media
+* The owner of the supporting infrastructure
+* The operators of the active infrastructure (network providers)

-Notably, there are separate attributes for the owner of the transmission media, the owner of the supporting infrastructure, and the operator of the active infrastructure (the network provider), each modelled as a reference to an organisation.
+Each of the above attributes is modelled as a reference to an organisation.

 ## Entities